AdobeDocs/campaign.en/help/v8/config/external-accounts.md

 ### Bounce mails {#bounce-mails-external-account}

+>[!NOTE]
+>
+>The Microsoft Exchange Online OAuth 2.0 authentication for POP3 capability is available starting Campaign v8.3.
+To check your version, refer to [this section](compatibility-matrix.md#how-to-check-your-campaign-version-and-buildversion)

 The **Bounce mails** external account specifies the external POP3 account to be used to connect to the email service.
 All servers configured for POP3 access can be used to receive return mail.

 ![](../assets/do-not-localize/book.png) Learn more about inbound emails in [Campaign Classic v7 documentation](https://experienceleague.adobe.com/docs/campaign-classic/using/automating-with-workflows/event-activities/inbound-emails.html){target="_blank"}